-- Aim at the key subject element (using the focus point) or alternatively at another detail with average brightness. - ► Tap the shutter button - The measurement is taken and saved. - As long as the shutter button is held at the first pressure point, a small red dot will appear in the viewfinder at the top in the number line for confirmation, and the exposure time won't change, even if lighting conditions change. - Pan the camera to capture the final image section while keeping the shutter button pressed - Shutter release ch T
+- Aim at the key subject element (using the metering field for spot metering) or alternatively at another detail with average brightness. - Tap the shutter button - The measurement is taken and saved. - As long as the shutter button is held at the first pressure point, a small red dot will appear in the viewfinder at the top in the number line for confirmation, and the exposure time won't change, even if lighting conditions change. - Pan the camera to capture the final image section while keeping the shutter button pressed - Shutter release